-We also aim to impact the society by contributing towards the development of a well-rounded and stimulating community.
-For the past several years, we have awarded scholarships to students pursuing studies in the veterinary field to ensure the sustainability of our talent pipeline.
-In 2020, the programme continued with the awarding of scholarships to students in Universiti Putra Malaysia (UPM) and Universiti Malaysia Kelantan (UMK).
+In further efforts to support the development of a well-rounded and stimulating community, we had also awarded scholarships to students pursuing studies in the veterinary field to ensure the sustainability of our talent pipeline.
+In 2021, the programme continued with the awarding of scholarships to students in Universiti Malaysia Kelantan.
 Not only that, we had also provided internship placements for university students studying in areas of biotechnology, science and pharmaceutical courses in local private and public universities.